ScroogeMcWang/anoma-game/README.md

 This approach makes the prototype **approachable for newcomers** while retaining **technical relevance for experts**.

 ### 7️⃣ Value Summary
-Wizard’s Intent is more than a game—it is a **lightweight, interactive, and visual demo tool**.
+Wizard’s Intent（意图战记） is more than a game—it is a **lightweight, interactive, and visual demo tool**.
 It makes **Anoma’s intent-centric paradigm** visible, understandable, and engaging, making it ideal for **community events, educational showcases, and competition submissions**.

 ---